 Intent

-At St Leonard’s Lower School, we are growing and learning together with God’s Love.
-Our Christian values are embedded in all that we do.
+At St Leonard’s Lower School, we are growing and learning together with God’s Love and our Christian values are embedded in all that we do.

-We recognise that every child is a unique individual within God’s creation and our aim is to provide the rich soil (the learning environment and curriculum) that enables our children to develop deep roots, flourish and grow in their own unique way.
+We recognise that every child is a unique individual within God’s creation and it is our aim is to provide learning opportunities that enable our children to develop deep roots to enable them to flourish and succeed.

 At St Leonard's it is our intention to recognise the importance of Science in every aspect of daily life.
 We give the teaching and learning of Science the prominence it requires.